-Spaceships Rentals New Zealand is a medium sized company, in business for over a decade, with two depots in NZ―Auckland and Christchurch.
+Spaceships Rentals New Zealand is a medium-sized company, in business for over a decade, with two depots―in Auckland and in Christchurch.
 Australian in origin, they have expanded their reach to the burgeoning market of camper-car hire in New Zealand.
 The company offers 2-berth sleeper models in a variety of designs, and combine an environmentally responsible ethos with good rates for limited budgets.

 Endorsed by Qualmark and having won multiple Tourism Awards, Spaceships’ efforts outside of offering vehicles for hire are nevertheless notable.
 Influenced by their previous eco-tourist approach when operating out of Australia, they run a community project in Akaroa which has helped reintroduce multiple native plant species, with almost 50,000 having been planted to this date.
 The public walkway that links together Akaroa and the town of Takamatua is also part of their doing.
 Their work in conjunction with the Department of Conservation has helped popularise DOC’s camping facilities, and they sponsor trapping, tagging and releasing of endangered species each year.
 Larger competitors, like Apollo and Britz, don’t put in nearly as much work in this area; Spaceships’ smaller size allows them to maintain a clear focus on these issues.
 Included in the rental price for all vehicles are free PDF guidebooks and the professionally-developed Spaceships, Travel App.
 Access to the Space Mates network — a community spread across New Zealand who can help out with deals, places to stay and local information — is also provided, along with discounts on selected activities.

 To give you more idea about freedom camping in NZ, check out this impressive free camping tool.